Product

 • Consolidate your platform.
 Data management can get particularly unruly if you are storing your accounts receivable data in multiple places.
 Try to consolidate your data as much as possible into one particular book, service, or A/R solution.
 While it is wise to keep backups of your A/R data, make sure everyone is using the same service or solution when performing accounts receivable work.

-• Universalize your accounts receivable processes.
+• Streamline your accounts receivable processes.
 Similarly, make sure all of your employees and customers are using the same accounts receivable processes as much as possible.
 Make sure that customer profiles, invoices, payments, and other key procedures are performed in the same way and contain the same information.
 The more uniform the process is, the easier it is to scan your data and discover what went wrong when something is out of step with everything else.

 See what our clients say about us: